 - United for Literacy School-Based Programs: 25,000+ students at 45+ schools have access to individualized, online reading enhancement programs that improve their literacy skills and boost their motivation to pursue higher education and a career.

 - Early Learning Success Institutes/Kindergarten Success Institutes: Early education programming helps 250+ pre-K through 2nd grade students master basic academic and social/emotional skills for success in school.

 - United Learning Center: Year-round virtual and in-person tutoring helps local students who are struggling academically meet and exceed critical reading and education benchmarks.

 - Dolly Parton's Imagination Library: Free monthly books help over 1,200 children up to age 5 start fostering a love of reading.

-- During the COVID-19 pandemic, United Way provided direct financial assistance to thousands of households and hundreds of nonprofits.
+- COVID-19 Response and Recovery: United Way provides short-term and long-term financial relief efforts during community crisis.
+During the COVID-19 pandemic, United Way provided direct financial assistance and other support services to thousands of households and hundreds of nonprofits.
 Learn more at www.unitedwaysb.org/covid19.

 - Natural Disaster Relief: During the Thomas Fire and resulting debris flow disasters, United Way of Santa Barbara County partnered with United Way of Ventura County to establish and manage the United Way Thomas Fire & Flood Fund to provide relief to Santa Barbara County and Ventura County.
 In Santa Barbara County, UWSBC distributed $2,045,988 to 421 households representing 1,200 individuals affected by the disasters, and 20 community organizations providing short- and long-term relief efforts.